 I don’t even remember “Muskrat Love” when it hit the charts.

-And no, I am not putting it on this blog.
+(And no, I am not putting that one on this blog.
 You want it, click the link and buy it yourself.
-That might qualify as a song that was quite fairly forgotten.
+That might qualify as a song that was quite fairly forgotten.)

 But I digress.

 A few years ago, I was able to purchase Captain & Tennille’s debut album, also called Love Will Keep Us Together, on vinyl for a couple of dollars.
 I didn’t buy it for the title track; I bought it for the song that is thought of as the second hit from the album (though it was actually released first), “The Way I Want To Touch You”.

 (Love Will Keep Us Together peaked at #2 on the Billboard Top LPs & Tape chart.
 Album ℗1974 A&M Records.
 Photo courtesy Amazon.com.)